jadew94/Religiosity/README.md

 # Religiosity
-History and Origins subject area page
-This is a recreation of the History and Origins course track page from my Religiosity prototype
+This is a recreation of the History and Origins subject area screen from my Religiosity prototype